-History: 1963 c.
-506 s.
-8.
+History: 1971 c 226

-- 256.175 Indian Rights Day.
+256.175 Indian Rights Day.
 July 4 is designated as "Indian Rights Day," and in conjunction with the celebration of Independence Day, appropriate exercises or celebrations may be held in commemoration of the granting by congress of home rule and a bill of rights to the American Indians.
-When July 4 falls on Sunday, exercises or celebrations of Indian Rights Day may be held on either the third or the fifth. - 256.18 Process, etc., to be in English.
-All writs, process, proceedings and records in any court within this state shall be in the English language, except that the proper and known names of process and technical words may be expressed in the language heretofore and now commonly used, and shall be made out on paper or parchment in a fair, legible character, in words at length and not abbreviated; but such abbreviations as are now commonly used in the English language may be used and numbers may be expressed by Arabic figures or Roman numerals in the usual manner. - 256.19 Judges disqualified, when.
-In case any judge of any court of record shall be interested in any action or proceeding in such court or shall have acted as attorney or counsel for either of the parties thereto such judge shall not have power to hear and determine such action or proceeding or to make any order therein, except with the consent of the parties thereto. - A judge may not sentence a probation violator when he was the district attorney who signed the information and took part in the original proceedings which resulted in conviction.
-He should disqualify him- - 256.20 Judge not to review case on appeal.
-No judge of an appellate court or of any court to which a writ of certiorari or of error shall be returnable shall decide or take part in the decision of any cause or matter which shall have been determined by him, while sitting as a judge of any other court, unless there shall not be a quorum without him. - 256.21 Judge not to have partner or be interested in costs; judge to disqualify himself for kinship.
+When July 4 falls on Sunday, exercises or celebrations of Indian Rights Day may be held on either the third or the fifth

+256.18 Process, etc., to be in English.
+All writs, process, proceedings and records in any court within this state shall be in the English language, except that the proper and known names of process and technical words may be expressed in the language heretofore and now commonly used, and shall be made out on paper or parchment in a fair, legible character, in words at length and not abbreviated; but such abbreviations as are now commonly used in the English language may be used and numbers may be expressed by Arabic figures or Roman numerals in the usual manner.

+256.19 Judges disqualified, when.
+In case any judge of any court of record shall be interested in any action or proceeding in such court or shall have acted as attorney or counsel for either of the parties thereto such judge shall not have power to hear and determine such action or proceeding or to make any order therein, except with the consent of the parties thereto.

+Judges are disqualified only where they have acted as counsel for a party in the matter to be heard or determined.
+Sturdevant v.
+State, 49 W (2d) 142, 181 NW (2d) 523

+256.20 Judge not to review case on appeal.
+No judge of an appellate court or of any court to which a writ of certiorari or of error shall be returnable shall decide or take part in the decision of any cause or matter which shall have been determined by him, while sitting as a judge of any other court, unless there shall not be a quorum without him.

+Judge not to have partner or be 256.21 interested in costs; judge to disqualify himself for kinship.
 No judge shall have a partner practicing in the court of which he is a judge; nor shall any judge be directly or indirectly interested in the costs of any action that is brought in the court of which he is a judge except in those actions in which he is a party or is interested.
-Whenever the judge of any court is related within the third degree of kinship to any litigant or to any attorney or agent or his spouse appearing for one of the litigants in any matter, he shall disqualify himself from acting in such matter and a qualified judge shall be called in such manner as provided by statute upon the filing of an affidavit of prejudice.
+Whenever the judge of any court is related within the third degree of kinship to any litigant or to any attorney or agent or his spouse appearing for one of the litigants in any matter, he shall disqualify himself from acting in such matter and a qualified judge shall be called in such manner as provided by statute upon the filing of an affidavit of prejudice